Orbiting Vehicle: Spacecraft

 The OV2 satellites were all designed on the same plan, roughly cubical structures of aluminum honeycomb, .61 m in height, and .58 m wide, with four 2.3 m paddle-like solar panels mounted at the four upper corners, each with 20,160 solar cells.
 The power system, which included NiCd batteries for night-time operations, provided 63 W of power.
 Experiments were generally mounted outside the cube while satellite systems, including tape recorder, command receiver, and PAM/FM/FM telemetry system, were installed inside.
 Four small solid rocket motors spun, one on each paddle, were designed to spin the OV2 satellites upon reaching orbit, providing gyroscopic stability.
 Cold-gas jets maintained this stability, receiving information on the satellite's alignment with respect to the Sun via an onboard solar aspect sensor, and with respect to the local magnetic field via two onboard fluxgate magnetometers.
 A damper kept the satellites from precessing (wobbling around its spin axis).
 Passive thermal control kept the satellites from overheating.

 Operations

 Three OV2 satellites with different mission objectives were originally planned when the OV2 program began.
 The OV2 series was ultimately expanded to five satellites, all with different goals.
 Only OV2-5, a radiation and astronomical satellite, achieved a degree of success.
+However, duplicates of experiments intended for OV2-1 did ultimately fly on OV3-3.